 Our mission is to host, encourage and support the best of the world’s established and emerging filmmaking talent creating story-telling masterpieces.
 They are stories that empower the people whose voices would not otherwise be heard or whose stories have been hidden in distant memories, ignored or deliberately withheld from us.
 They are stories that provoke awe and wonder.

-2021 will be our 15th year showcasing award-winning films from over 50 countries of a variety of genres from micro animations to epic feature-length dramas followed by thought-provoking and inspirational post-screening discussions.
-Our theme for this year is WHAT'S NEXT?
+2022 will be our 16th year showcasing award-winning films from over 50 countries of a variety of genres from micro animations to epic feature-length dramas followed by thought-provoking and inspirational post-screening discussions.

 We love stories that challenge, awe us, shake us to the core of our beings and open up our minds to other possibilities.
 We love stories that encourage, empower, equip us and inspire us.
 And we love stories that remind us who we truly are.